Well, it kind of depends on your definition of “watch TV” and “moving.”

 The threshhold is about 15mph.
 If you’re going slower than that you can probably watch over-the-air TV.
 So, if you’re thinking you might catch your favorite shows while riding a bike, you’re probably ok technically.
 (I still wouldn’t watch TV while bicycling, it seems like a dumb idea.)

 We used to use the term “watch TV” to mean watching a live broadcast from an established broadcast source.
-More and more that term means streaming video from any of thousands of web sites, possibly millions, and most certainly you can do that in a moving car (please don’t do it if you’re the driver.)
+Our definitions have changed, though.
+More and more that term means streaming video from any of thousands of appss, possibly millions, and most certainly you can do that in a moving car (please don’t do it if you’re the driver.)